robMolloy/pi-guestbook/readme.md

 ## Remote web server

-Similar to the local web server, but this will allow guests to upload there own photos and use a cropping tool to force the user to upload images of the correct aspect ratio
+Similar to the local web server, but this will allow guests to upload there own photos and use a cropping tool to force the user to upload images of the correct aspect ratio.
+Images will be uploaded to an s3-equivalent and on success a db entry will be created (which allows for a listener)

 ## Db listener

-As files are uploaded to an S3 bucket equivalent and then an entry is made into the db, the file is downloaded by the raspberry pi
+As files are uploaded to an S3-equivalent and then an entry is made into the db, the file is downloaded by the raspberry pi